 There is one Governing Board for the whole Federation which oversees the work of all four schools.

 The Governing Board, as a whole, meets regularly throughout the year, in addition to the meetings of its various subcommittees.
-All Governors are also linked to aspects of the Federation Development Plan through agreed key lines of enquiry which are monitored throughout the year in terms of planning,
+We have a standing finance committee, chaired by Mr Kester Horn, whose responsibilities include setting and monitoring the school budgets.
+All Governors are also linked to aspects of the Federation Development Plan through agreed key lines of enquiry which are monitored regularly in terms of intent, implementation and impact.

 In order to discharge their duties effectively the Governing Board has a range of skills.
 These include experience and expertise in Financial and Business Management, Teaching and Learning, School Leadership, Public Relations, Human Resources, Marketing, Health and Safety, Safeguarding, Premises Management and Performance Management.